jmartinesp/SwissKnife/README.md

 ## Using it

-To use SwissKnife **you must use Groovy on your Android project** as the code generation is done b AST processing, which is a Groovy feature.
-You can learn how to do that using [this plugin](https://github.com/melix/groovy-android-gradle-plugin).
+To use SwissKnife **you must use Groovy on your Android project** as the code generation is done using AST processing, which is a Groovy feature.
+You can learn how to do that using [this plugin](https://github.com/melix/groovy-android-gradle-plugin) on the [wiki pages](./wiki/How-to-use-Groovy).

 Once your project App Module is configured to use Groovy you can add this library as a dependency cloning it with ``git clone`` or as a maven library on the **build.gradle** of your App Module: